Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Main Results

 \subsubsection{Boolean vs. Generated Query}

 First, we explore the overall effectiveness of neural-ranker-based screening prioritisation using the original Boolean queries versus generated natural language queries.
 The results suggest that transforming a Boolean query into a natural language query enhances the effectiveness of systematic review screening prioritisation.
-The only exception to this improvement is seen in CLEF-2019-dta, when using MAP.
-When evaluating using the recall and WSS measures, generating natural language query for screening prioritisation achieves higher effectiveness on ranking irrelevant documents at the bottom of the ranking, as denoted by a higher value of Recall@{5\%, 10\%, 20\%}, and WSS{95, 100}; but generally lower effectiveness of Recall@1\%.
+The only exception to this improvement is seen in CLEF-2019-DTA, \footnote{Note that the CLEF-2019-DTA dataset is notably smaller, containing only eight topics (30 topics for other datasets on average), which may make it vulnerable to outliers.} when using MAP.
+When evaluating using the recall and WSS measures, generating a natural language query for screening prioritisation achieves higher effectiveness on ranking non-relevant documents at the bottom of the ranking, as denoted by a higher value of Recall@{5\%, 10\%, 20\%}, and WSS{95, 100}; but generally lower effectiveness of Recall@1\%.

 We also find that fusing the ranking results of the generated query with those from the Boolean query further improves effectiveness.
-Fusion leads to a significantly better ranking than when using the Boolean query alone, particularly for CLEF-TAR-2017, 2018, and 2019-intervention.
+Fusion leads to a significantly better ranking than when using the Boolean query alone, particularly for CLEF-2017, 2018, and 2019-Intervention.
 This finding points to the potential benefits of using a fusion of converted natural language and Boolean queries to improve the ranking of systematic review screening.